miie/msjuvi/README.md

 msjuvi
 ======

-Collection of tools I use in most Go projects
+Collection of tools I use in many Go projects.